 In the example above, Resource Producer ‘83’ has made available two Timetable Resources numbered 4-2012 and 5-2012, a Fares Resource numbered 4-2012 and a RESERVATION Resource numbered 4-2012.
 Resource Producer ‘87’ has made available a Timetable Resource numbered 4-2012

-Thus, Resource Provider ‘83’ is the owner of Deliveries 4-2012 and 5-2012 of for a Timetable, and Resource Provider ‘87’ is the owner of Delivery 4-2012 of a Timetable.
+Thus, Resource Provider ‘83’ is the owner of Deliveries 4-2012 and 5-2012 of a Timetable, and Resource Provider ‘87’ is the owner of Delivery 4-2012 of a Timetable.

 The relationship of a Resource Producer to its Resources is a composition: deletion of the Resource Producer from the Registry removes all Resources, and therefore Deliveries, associated with it.
 Conversely, there can be no Resource Delivery not associated with its owning Resource Producer.